 On death and grief

 Not so much the case in the Latin countries, such as Mexico, Spain, and Italy, where extended periods of mourning are the norm, and there is less pressure from society to “process” the grief and get back to work.
 Norwegians, too, tend to be much more understanding about aspects of death and grief, as are those in some third-world countries.
-Some villages in Africa and Asia, for example, in which all the inhabitants will stop working for weeks at a time to mourn loved ones with tears, story-telling, song, dancing, and feasts.
+There are villages in parts of Africa and Asia, for example, in which all the inhabitants will stop working for weeks at a time to mourn loved ones with tears, story-telling, singing, dancing, and feasts.

 Grief is unique for each individual.
 It is intensely personal.
 For those who believe in God, facing the fact of losing someone is a matter between themselves and God.
 For those without religious or spiritual beliefs, the matter is ultimately something they must come to terms with on their own.
 Each person goes about it in his or her own way.

-FAR honors the unique ways in which people experience grief and mourning, and makes safe places in which they may grieve in whatever way they need to.
+FAR honors the unique ways in which people experience grief and mourning, and makes safe places in which they may grieve in whatever ways they need to.